Tigran-Khachikyan/Task/README.md

                    // do some operations with response on Main thread }
                 }
-This function will be called from suspend function/coroutine:
+This function must be called from suspend function/coroutine:

         GlobalScope.launch(Dispatchers.IO) {
                         val result: Result<PaymentResponseData> = NexoProvider.Payment.suspendRequest(